d-smith/docker-build/README.md

 docker push dasmith/dockerbuildprojectdeps
 </pre>

+The docker files for the prerequisites are in the prereqs directory.

+Note that both are available from DockerHub, so you can just do a `docker pull` on them if you do not need to modify them.

 With the prerequisite images in place, we run the pipeline via `jet steps`.
 Note that the final push to Dockerhub is not done in the local build; a push to github triggers the codeship build, which will do the final push if all the stanges succeed.